Charles A. Dice Center Working Paper No. 2011-7

 Date Written: January 10, 2014

 We study the motives and impact of $1 CEO salaries on firm performance and CEO compensation.
-We find that on average $1 CEO firms earn lower stock market returns relative to their peers following the adoptions of $1 salaries.
-The underperformance is especially pronounced for firms that adopt $1 CEO salaries for reasons other than restructuring, experiencing about 30% lower stock returns during the three-year post-adoption period.
-Meanwhile, CEOs in these firms are better off since they get higher salary and bonus and gain more from stock holdings after the adoption of $1 salary.
+We find that on average $1 CEO firms earn lower stock market returns relative to their peers after the adoption of $1 salaries.
+The underperformance is especially pronounced for firms that adopt $1 CEO salaries for reasons other than restructuring and firms with entrenched or overconfident CEOs.
+Meanwhile, CEOs in these firms are not hurt since they get higher salary and bonus and gain more from stock holdings after the adoption of $1 salary.
 On the other hand, we find that CEOs of restructuring firms are granted fewer restricted stocks and options, earning overall significantly lower total compensation than their peers.

 JEL Classification: G30, G32, G34

 Suggested Citation: Suggested Citation